rbergm/PostBOUND/docs/source/10minutes.rst

 Here, the ``config_file`` parameter points to a file that contains the connection parameters as a `psycopg-compatible <https://www.psycopg.org/psycopg3/docs/api/connections.html#psycopg.Connection.connect>`__ string.

-See the separate :doc:`core/databases` documentation for more details on the database abstraction.

 .. note::

     PostgreSQL does not provide hinting support out-of-the-box.